BGMwebdev/first-project/README.md

     In general [3wschools](https://www.w3schools.com/) was a great place to find information, as was [MDN](https://developer.mozilla.org/en-US/), [Google](https://www.google.com/?&bih=754&biw=1536&hl=nl) and [Youtube](https://www.youtube.com/).

 - Media
+    - Many thanks to the people taking pictures and making them availabe for free!!
     - image resources are [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/nl-nl/)
         - The hero-image background is from [Hannah Busing](https://unsplash.com/s/photos/women-group)
         - The about me image is from my private collection